Carnivorous plants

 Pitcher plants

-Pitcher plants belong to five genera, which have one character in common: their leaves are highly modified, forming trumpet-, tube-, or bag-shaped pit-fall traps, called ‘pitchers’, which contain fluid.
+Pitcher plants belong to 5 genera, which have one character in common: their leaves are highly modified, forming trumpet-, tube-, or bag-shaped pit-fall traps, called ‘pitchers’, which contain fluid.
 These plants emit fragrance, luring insects and other tiny animals into the trap.
 If these animals do not immediately drown in the fluid, they are prevented from escaping by various means.

 Nepenthaceae